Amazon Prime: Amazon Key

-At CES 2019, Amazon announced a partnership with the Chamberlain Group, allowing packages to be placed in customers' garages with myQ-enabled openers, as part of the Key service.
+At CES 2019, Amazon announced a partnership with the Chamberlain Group, allowing packages to be placed in customers' garages with myQ-enabled openers as part of the Key service.
+The service began a wider rollout to Prime members in 50 U.S. cities in April 2019.
+It works with smart garage controllers operated through the myQ (Chamberlain and LiftMaster), Aladdin Connect (Genie), and OHD Anywhere (Overhead Door Corporation) apps, and supports Amazon packages as well as Amazon Fresh and Whole Foods Market grocery orders in the United States; customers can optionally link a Ring camera to view deliveries.

+In-Garage Delivery is selected at checkout after a customer links a compatible garage through the Amazon app's Amazon Key settings.
+It is offered for a per-order fee, which Amazon waives for orders scheduled through its Amazon Day option that consolidates deliveries onto a single chosen day.
+Amazon states that drivers pass background checks, that access is granted through one-time authentication of the driver, package, and delivery location, and that the garage cannot be reopened once a delivery is complete; customers can block garage access or revert to doorstep delivery at any time.

+As of 2026, In-Garage Delivery is the only Amazon Key delivery option offered to consumers, following the discontinuation of the In-Home and In-Car services.

 Prime Air

 60 Minutes reported on December 1, 2013, that Amazon Prime Air was a possible future delivery service expected to be in development for several more years.
 In concept, the process would use drones to deliver small packages (less than five pounds) within 30 minutes by flying short distances (10–20 km) from local Amazon Fulfillment Centers.
 In the United States, the project will require the Federal Aviation Administration to approve commercial use of unmanned drones.

 In July 2014, it was revealed the company was developing its 8th and 9th drone prototypes, some that could fly 50 miles an hour and carry 5-pound packages, and had applied to the FAA to test them.
 The project is not yet in flight as of January 2021, though Amazon did receive FAA approval in the US in August 2020.

 On June 13, 2022, Amazon announced that they will be delivering products using Prime Air drones to customers residing in the small town of Lockeford, California.
 At the time of announcement, there is no exact launch date other than "later this year", as Amazon awaits permission from the FAA and Lockeford officials.